rish987/trackswitch-manuform/README.md

 Note that adjustment is a one-way street and you should *only* tighten!
-If you find that you have gone too far, you can loosen again, but you will probably have to re-tighten the nuts on the back and definitely will have to de-compress the stablizing Blu-Tac.
+If you find that you have gone too far, you can loosen again, but you will probably have to re-tighten the nuts on the back and definitely will have to de-compress the stablizing Blu-Tack.

 Once you've gotten the distance just right, use hot glue to fix everything in place.
 Make sure that you don't let any of the glue seep over the lens of the sensor.